haade-administrator/haade.fr/_posts/en/2023-01-31-test-zigbee-switch-3-0-new-moes-star-ring-superb-finish.md

 During my **years of experience in home automation** I bought all kinds of connected switches, Xiaomi zigbee 1.0, Z-wave MCOhome switches overpriced and functional 2 years, Moes switches with button zigbee touch screens and push buttons. *This is now the third series tested at Moes, so what are these Moes Star Ring ZS-SR-EU switches worth?*

-{% include product-embed.html image="moes-star-ring-ZS-SR-EU-smart-switch-interrupteur-zigbee.png" title="New Moes Star ring series Zigbee switch" brand="Moes" description="MOES – Tuya Star Ring connected push button switch, zigbee 3.0, with remote control, works with Alexa and Google" affiliate="_DFJMnfN" %}
+{% include product-embed.html image="moes-star-ring-ZS-SR-EU-smart-switch-interrupteur-zigbee.png" title="New Moes Star ring series Zigbee switch" brand="Moes" description="MOES – Tuya Star Ring connected push button switch, zigbee 3.0, with remote control, works with Alexa and Google" affiliate="_DD0tVR9" %}

 # General rendering